-Balanitis affects the head of the penis and the foreskin.
+Balanitis is when the head of the penis is swollen and sore.

 - pain when peeing

 - a thick discharge that comes from under your foreskin

 - difficulty pulling back your foreskin – though in young children it's normal to have a tight foreskin

 Non-urgent advice: See a GP if:

 - you or your child have symptoms of balanitis

 - treatment has not worked

 Adults can also go to a sexual health clinic for assessment.